ilyasotkov/learning-kubernetes/labs/intro.md

 ## What is Kubernetes?

-Kubernetes is an open-source platform for consuming cloud **compute, storage, and networking resources**.
-Kubernetes is also known as the most popular production-grade orchestrator for containerized applications and services.
+Kubernetes is an open-source platform for consuming cloud **compute**, **storage**, and **networking resources**.
+Kubernetes is also known as the most popular production-grade orchestrator for containerized services or applications.

 ### Kubernetes Inputs and Outputs

 #### Kubernetes inputs

-- Container images (that are built from Dockerfiles) stored in some private or public container image registry, like [hub.docker.com](https://hub.docker.com/), [gcr.io](https://cloud.google.com/container-registry/), [quay.io](https://quay.io/)
+- One or more container images (built from Dockerfiles) stored in some private or public container image registry, like [hub.docker.com](https://hub.docker.com/), [gcr.io](https://cloud.google.com/container-registry/), [quay.io](https://quay.io/)
 - A collection of Kubernetes API objects expressed in YAML markup usually pre-packaged with [Helm](https://helm.sh/)

+TODO Add Kubernetes API example objects

 #### Kubernetes output